ASCNet: Asymmetric Sampling Correction Network for Infrared Image Destriping: EXPERIMENTAL RESULTS AND DISCUSSION

-It is evident that our ARCNet outperforms the state-of-the-art methods. \emph{e.g.}, for the uniform distribution on Set12, ARCNet achieves PSNR values that are 1.38 dB and 2.45 dB higher than those of SNRWDNN and TSWEU, respectively.
+The quantitative results are shown in Table~\ref{tab1}.
+The best and second-best results are indicated in bold and underlined.
+It is evident that our ASCNet outperforms the state-of-the-art methods. \emph{e.g.}, for the uniform-distributed stripe noise on INFRARED, ASCNet achieves PSNR values that are 0.43 dB and 3.01 dB higher than those of DSCGAN and Restormer, respectively.